 Attend community-based support groups.

 Families can find support groups in their local area by visiting sites like Al-Anon.org or Nar-Anon.org.
-The PAL Group is another major support network for families in Arizona and Indiana.
-Attending groups in person is recommended, as this type of face-to-face interaction is most beneficial.
+The is another major support network for families in Arizona and Indiana.
+Attending groups in person are recommended, as this type of face-to-face interaction is most beneficial.
 But, for families who may not be in a position to attend support groups in person each week, they are also offered in electronic formats.

 Support groups are an opportunity to listen, learn and feel understood.
 The environment is supportive and nonjudgmental.
 For once, families don’t have to feel secretive or closed off from the world.
-They can listen to other families’ struggles and share their own, if they choose.
+They can listen to other families’ struggles and share their own if they choose.
 Since these types of community-based groups are autonomously run, it’s a good idea to try out several of them to find a group that resonates with you.